cantaloupe-project/cantaloupe/UPGRADING.md

     * `http.accept_queue_limit`
     * `endpoint.iiif.content_disposition`
     * `processor.metadata.*`
+    * `KakaduDemoProcessor.path_to_binaries`
 4. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.
 5. Purge your derivative cache.
 6. If you were using the `processor.metadata.preserve` key, you will need to use the new `metadata()` delegate method instead.
+7. KakaduDemoProcessor is no longer available.
+If you were using it, you must switch to either OpenJpegProcessor or KakaduNativeProcessor.

 ## 4.0.x → 4.1